The JWST EXCELS Survey: A spectroscopic investigation of the ionizing properties of star-forming galaxies at 1<z<8: Data and sample properties

 \subsubsection{Nebular dust attenuation}

 To correct the nebular emission line fluxes for the effects of dust attenuation, we compare the observed Balmer decrements in each source to the expected intrinsic line ratios.
 In each case, we use all the available Balmer line pairs from $H_X=\,$\{$\mathrm{H\alpha}$, $\mathrm{H\beta}$, $\mathrm{H\gamma}$, $\mathrm{H\delta}$\} where the lines in each pair are robustly detected ($\mathrm{S/N}\geq3$).
 The theoretical intrinsic line ratios are calculated with \textsc{PyNeb} \citep[v1.1.27][]{luridiana+15,morisset+20}, assuming case B recombination \citep{storey+95} with electron temperatures and densities of $T_e=12,000\,\mathrm{K}$ and $n_e=300\,\mathrm{cm^{-3}}$.
 These temperature and density assumptions are based on the average values found in EXCELS galaxies \citep[e.g., see][]{scholte+25,stanton+25,arellano-cordova+25}, and produce only marginally different intrinsic line ratios compared to the default case B assumptions commonly used (i.e., $T_e=10,000\,\mathrm{K}$ and $n_e=100\,\mathrm{cm^{-3}}$; with $\Delta (\mathrm{H\alpha/H\beta})_{\mathrm{intr}}\simeq0.03$ and $\Delta (\mathrm{H\gamma/H\beta})_{\mathrm{intr}}\simeq0.002$).
 In Fig. \ref{fig:balmerdecrement_distributions}, we show distributions of the observed Balmer decrements for $\mathrm{H\alpha/H\beta}$, $\mathrm{H\gamma/H\beta}$ and $\mathrm{H\delta/H\beta}$ for our EXCELS sample, with the theoretical intrinsic limits under our case B recombination assumptions also marked.
-The vast majority of the sample displays Balmer decrements in line with case B assumptions, including those above (/ below) the intrinsic limit at the $\lesssim2\sigma$ significance level \citep[see ][for recent relevant discussions]{scarlata+24,yanagisawa+24,arellano-cordova+25,mcclymont+25}.
+The vast majority of the sample ($\simeq92\,$per cent) have observed Balmer decrements consistent with Case B recombination assumptions.
+Only 13 sources show discrepancies at the $>2\sigma$ level - for these sources we assume $E(B-V)_\mathrm{neb}=0.0$ (as commonly adopted in the literature; e.g., \citealt{pahl+25a}), with a more detailed treatment of different recombination cases left to future work \citep[but see][for recent relevant discussions]{scarlata+24,yanagisawa+24,arellano-cordova+25,mcclymont+25}.

 The reddening from each galaxy, $E(B-V)_{\mathrm{neb}}$, is calculated as the variance weighted mean of values from each available Balmer line pair $E(B-V)_{\mathrm{neb},\,i}$, where:

 where $(f_{\mathrm{H_X}}/f_{\mathrm{H_Y}})_{\mathrm{obs}}$ and $(f_{\mathrm{H_X}}/f_{\mathrm{H_Y}})_{\mathrm{intr}}$ are the observed and intrinsic Balmer flux ratio, respectively, and $k_\lambda$ parameterises the dust attenuation law.
 We assume the nebular dust attenuation follows a \citet{cardelli+89} attenuation curve, having been shown to be a good approximation for high-redshift star-forming galaxies \citep{reddy+20}.
 In reality, the dust attenuation law likely varies across the galaxy population \citep[e.g., ][]{salim+20,sanders+24,reddy+25}, however, inferring the dust attenuation law on an individual galaxy-by-galaxy basis would require larger dynamic range in wavelength for each source than is currently available.
 Nevertheless, detailed analysis of the individual dust attenuation laws for a subset of EXCELS galaxies provides supporting evidence in favour of the \citet{cardelli+89}$\,-\,$like prescription on average (Stanton et al. in prep.).